wp-plugins/tags-2-meta-keywords/readme.txt

 ENGLISH:
 1. Copy the Tags 2 Meta Keywords plugin folder into the Wordpress plugin directory (/wp-content/plugins/) or use the plugin manager to install it.
 2. Activate the plugin in the Wordpress backend.
-3. That’s it.
+3. That's it.
 It works!

 DEUTSCH: